wesleyLaurence/Music-Code/README.md

 # Music-Code

 Music-Code is a python library for creating music.
 You can create musical notes, chords, progressions, melodies, bass lines, drum beats, sound design and full songs!
-You can also generated complex waveform visualizations for images and video.
+It has most of the core features of a digital audio workstation (DAW).
+In addition to creating music, you can also generate complex waveform visualizations for images and video.
 Music-Code is integrated with MySQL and provides and analytics dashboard to monitor system usage and data trends.

+You can use Music-Code to automatically produce large audio datasets for use in deep learning applications.
+You can scan through different spaces of musical/tonal combinations, exporting each variation as a labeled WAV file.
+The long term purpose of Music-Code is to create vast musical datasets and build a superintelligent music AI.

 ## Setup